UEk/wgs84/README.md

 ## Introduction

-A small library fully implemented in Typescript to handle WGS84 coordinates and distances in meters between them.
-Will parse and give output in GeoJSON if needed.
+A tiny library fully implemented in Typescript to handle WGS84 coordinates and "small" distances in meters between them, based on a local, flat earth approximation.

+-   Will parse and give output in GeoJSON if needed.
+-   No dependencies to other NPM modules.
+-   The math is based on [Aviation Formulary V1.47 by Ed Williams](https://edwilliams.org/avform147.htm#flat).
-Functions and classes will throw if fed impossible values, e.g. lat >90 deg.
+-   Functions and classes will throw if fed impossible values, e.g. lat >90 deg.
 Make sure to handle that!

-No dependencies to other NPM modules.

 ## Getting Started